zuti666/English/Harry Potter and the Sorcerer's Stone  CHAPTER SIXTEEN.md

 They looked around, as if hoping to see a sign pointing them in the right direction.
 They had never been told where Dumbledore lived, nor did they know anyone who had been sent to see him.

-"We'll just have to --" Harry began, but a voice suddenly rang acrossthe hall.
+"We'll just have to --" Harry began, but a voice suddenly rang across the hall.
 "What are you three doing inside?"